PaulLerner/PaulLerner.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently finishing a PhD about Multimodal Information Retrieval at Paris-Saclay University (LISN/CNRS lab).
+I'm a postdoc researcher at Sorbonne Université, CNRS, ISIR.
+I got my PhD in Multimodal Information Retrieval at Paris-Saclay University (LISN/CNRS lab).
+I'm currently working on Machine Translation with [François Yvon](https://fyvo.github.io/).
-My PhD advisors are [Olivier Ferret](http://oferret.free.fr/) (CEA List) and [Camille Guinaudeau](https://sites.google.com/view/camille-guinaudeau/accueil) (LISN).
+My PhD advisors were [Olivier Ferret](http://oferret.free.fr/) (CEA List) and [Camille Guinaudeau](https://sites.google.com/view/camille-guinaudeau/accueil) (LISN).
-Before that, I already worked with Camille but also with [Hervé Bredin](https://herve.niderb.fr/fastpages/), about Multimodal Speaker Diarization, as a research engineer.
+Before my PhD, I already worked with Camille but also with [Hervé Bredin](https://herve.niderb.fr/fastpages/), about Multimodal Speaker Diarization, as a research engineer.

 I have an engineering degree in Computer Science from ESILV and a master's degree